silentomen89/tablesync/README.md

-# Quick Description
+# Description

-- This script utilizes Percona's **pt-table-sync** to sync data between databases/tables.
+- This script is a wrapper for Percona's [**pt-table-sync**](https://www.percona.com/doc/percona-toolkit/2.2/pt-table-sync.html) to sync data between databases/tables.
+  - **pt-table-sync** is part of [Percona Toolkit](https://www.percona.com/doc/percona-toolkit/).
+- I wrote this to assist with live migrating a client whose various tables contained over 2 billion rows to a new database cluster.
+- The problem I was encountering was I kept getting **deadlocks** and the replication threads kept killing my **pt-table-sync** command when the replication thread applied a commit that modified the table currently syncing.
-- The script will break up a table and sync it in increments to help avoid **deadlocks**.
+- The script will automatically break up the table being synced (if possible) and then sync it over in increments to drastically reduce the chance of **deadlocks**.
 - The script detects the primary key on the table given, determines the start/end points, and then syncs it in sections.
   - By default it'll do 200000 entries at a time (can be changed via **-C value**).
-- I wrote this while live migrating a client with over 2 billion rows to a new database cluster.
-- I kept getting deadlocks because the replication threads were updating the tables and killing the **pt-table-sync**.
-- I worked around this by breaking up the tables into sections and syncing it that way, which is what this script does.

-# Much better docs to come
+# Initial Usage (more coming soon)

 - Here is the current help menu for the script: